MustofAhmed41/Data-Preprocessing-using-Distributed-Database/README.md

     *   Label Encoding
     *   Fill missing values with mode of that column
     *   Check if data contains any numerical values or not

-  * The users will be able to find parking areas easily, it will save a lot of fuel for them.
-It also reduces the chances of them being fined.
-This app will help car parking owners bring in more customers for them.

 - ***Platform Details***: